-Managers, CEOs, Human Resources and more-These roles fall under the category known as Directors and Officers (D&O).
-Directors are responsible for supervising, managing and directing the company’s direction (at the top of the company board).
+Thus, roles like CEOs, CFOs, HR and any manager come with great responsibility and authority.
+These roles fall under the category known as directors and officers (D&O).
+Directors are responsible for supervising, managing and leading the company’s direction (at the top of the company board).
 Corporate officers are high-level management executives hired by the business’s owner or board of directors, for example, CFO, Human resources manager, IT managers and more.

-D&O’s are in charge of a team and the large range of duties that affect the company and stakeholders.
+D&Os are in charge of a team and an extensive range of duties that affect the company and stakeholders.
 It is a title that comes with numerous amount of risks.
-Mistakes will happen, sometimes the mistakes lead to lawsuits against the directors or officers.
-D&O insurance will provide cover to any member of the team that falls under the D&O category and is facing a claim.
+Mistakes will happen; sometimes, the mistakes lead to lawsuits against the directors or officers.
+D&O insurance will cover any team member who falls under the D&O category and faces a claim.

 What is D&O Insurance?

-How will D&O Insurance Protect your Personal Liability?
+How will D&O Insurance Protect your Liability?

 Breaches of Fiduciary Duty

-- Duty of Care: Duty of care means that directors and officers must give the same care and concern to their board responsibilities as an employee would. (attending meetings, committing to goals and contributing to company success)
+Duty of Care: Duty of care means that directors and officers must give the same care and concern to their board responsibilities as an employee would. (attending meetings, committing to goals and contributing to company success)

-An example of a breach is “The vice president (VP) of a manufacturer determined that diversification into a different product line presented sales potential for his company.
-Instead of presenting that opportunity to his employer, the VP shared it with his brother who formed a new company to produce that product.
-On behalf of the company, a shareholder sued the VP alleging that he wrongfully took advantage of an opportunity belonging to the corporation.
-The suit eventually settled for $2.5 million.”
+For example, A vice president (VP) of a manufacturer determined that diversification into a different product line presented sales potential for his company.
+However, instead of presenting that opportunity to his employer, the VP shared it with his brother.
+The brother formed a new company to produce that product.
+As a result, shareholders sued the VP, alleging that he wrongfully took advantage of an opportunity belonging to the corporation.
+Accordingly, the lawsuit settled for $2.5 million.”

 Misuse of Company Funds